 The class syllabus

 Many incoming first-generation students don’t have context for what a syllabus is or how it is to be used.
 They may not have ever heard the word before.
-Faculty can help students by clearly identify what the syllabus is, how it is to be used, and that it should be referred to throughout the entire semester at each of their first classes.
+Faculty can help students clearly identify what the syllabus is, how it is to be used, and that it should be referred to throughout the entire semester at each of their first classes.

 The hidden curriculum

 All students benefit from clearly communicated expectations and deadlines.
-First-gen students are no different.
+First-generation students are no different.
 The “hidden curriculum” refers to all the protocols and expectations that are often unwritten, but students are nonetheless expected to respect and abide by.
 If a student doesn’t have a frame of reference for these rules, they are often entirely unaware of these concepts.
 Spelling them all out – in your syllabus, but also in your verbal remarks – can help students better understand what is expected of them and assist you in avoiding unwanted situations.

 (Mis)communication